loucxl/phasmo-os/README.md

 **How to Identify:**
 - During hunts, listen for a ghost that starts around 1.53 m/s but ramps to max LoS speed unusually quickly.
 - Break line-of-sight quickly to stop it building speed.
+- Current info is still being reviewed and may change with further testing.

 ### Kormos
 - **Evidence:** Ghost Orbs, Spirit Box, Ultraviolet